touying-typ/touying/themes/aqua.typ

 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
-/// - `level` is the level of the heading.
+/// - level (int): The level of the heading.
 ///
-/// - `body` is the body of the section.
-It will be pass by touying automatically.
+/// - body (content): The body of the section.
+It will be passed by touying automatically.
 #let new-section-slide(level: 1, body) = touying-slide-wrapper(self => {
   let slide-body = {
     stack(